VOD Streaming: How Video-On-Demand Services Work in 2025

-The amount of TV people watch has been declining for many years.
-Conversely, OTT (over-the-top) video platforms such as Netflix, Amazon Prime Video, and Apple TV+ have increased.
-Reflecting this, streaming online videos through these video streaming platforms is expected to perpetually increase between 2024 and 2029 by a total of 936.9 million users, or 19.88%.
-And the plethora of video-on-demand or VOD platform providers means viewers are spoilt for choice.
+Traditional TV viewership has been declining for many years.
+Conversely, video-on-demand services such as Netflix, Amazon Prime Video, and Apple TV+ have seen significant growth.
+Reflecting this, online video streaming through these video streaming platforms is projected to grow steadily between 2024 and 2029, adding approximately 936.9 million users, or 19.88%.
+And the plethora of OTT VOD platform providers means viewers have more choices than ever.

 For businesses, professional broadcasting via a video streaming platform is playing an increasingly important part of their marketing strategy.
-With video content harnessing an audience reach of 92% worldwide, it’s no wonder.
-Therefore, VOD streaming services are powerful methods for resonating with your client and customer base and bringing in new ones for broadcasters, SMBs and enterprise brands.
+With video content harnessing an audience reach of 92% worldwide, its impact is undeniable.
+Therefore, VOD in streaming is a powerful method for resonating with your client and customer base and bringing in new ones for broadcasters, SMBs, and enterprise brands.

 Table of Contents: